TCP's CAPTURING COMMUNITY

 The CAPTURE Project empowers youth in Atlanta’s most impoverished neighborhoods to document and share their stories of community through personal interviews and intimate photography.
-The results are shared with residents and businesses to cultivate a stronger sense of community and connection in rapidly gentrifying areas.
+The results are shared with residents and businesses to cultivate a stronger sense of community and connection.

-The CAPTURE Project engages youth throughout Atlanta and equips them with necessary skills to make photographs connecting them to a rapidly disappearing culture.
+The CAPTURE Project's summer workshop series engages youth throughout Atlanta and equips them with necessary skills to create imagery connecting them to a rapidly disappearing culture.
 Gentrification has resulted in the displacement and loss of oral and cultural history in many of our neighborhoods.
-The foundational focus of the CAPTURE Project is to use photography as a medium for underserved youth to preserve the past and guide the future of their surrounding neighborhood.
+The foundational focus of the CAPTURE Project is to use photography and videography as media for underserved youth to preserve the past and guide the future of their surrounding neighborhoods.

 The participants in the CAPTURE Project — student photographers, interviewees, exhibit hosts and attendees, partnering organizations, and policy makers — will make connections.
 By selecting exhibit hosts and partners such as the Atlanta Regional Commission and Jamestown, the CAPTURE Project aims to highlight the people whose names, faces, and stories will be impacted by the changes in O4W.